msteinbeck/tinyspline/README.md

 ###Bindings
-Alongside Swig, each binding may have additional dependencies to generate the source of the target language.
+Alongside Swig, each binding may have additional dependencies to generate the source code of the target language.
 The following table gives an overview:

 Language | Dependencies to Generate Source | (Relative) Output Directory
 -------- | ------------------------------- | ---------------------------